danqiu-dev/github-ad-automation/README.md

 ### Step 1 — Create the service principal

 > **Note:** "User Administrator" is an Entra ID role, not an Azure RBAC role, so it cannot be assigned directly via the `--role` flag.
-We create the service principal first, then assign the role separately via the Graph API.
+We create the service principal first, then assign the role separately.

 Run this in your terminal: